dynamicdevsgmod/DynUI/README.md

 # Standards
 ## Branches
 Utilize new branches branch to make new commits.
 Once you have reviewed your own code, create a pull request to be reviewed by JoshJOkayguy which (if accepted) will be merged into the `main` branch.
+You should make new pull requests for every feature you complete.

 ## Naming convention
 All variables that are used more than once should be named using PascalCase, if it's a minor value that only gets used once right after declaration it may be in snake_case.